Why Is Car Insurance So Expensive in New York?

 blueCheck icon

-Compared to other states, New York has more insurance requirements, such as personal injury protection and uninsured motorist coverage.
+Compared with other states, New York has more insurance requirements, such as personal injury protection and uninsured motorist coverage.

 blueCheck icon